ismayc/thesisdown/README.md

 Currently, the PDF version is fully-functional.
 The gitbook version needs to have the preamble chapters added.
 The word and epub versions have no templates behind them and are essentially calls to the appropriate functions in bookdown.

-The current output for the four versions is
+The current output for the four versions is here:
 - [PDF](https://github.com/ismayc/thesisdown/blob/master/inst/rmarkdown/templates/thesis/skeleton/_book/thesis.pdf)
 - [Word](https://github.com/ismayc/thesisdown/blob/master/inst/rmarkdown/templates/thesis/skeleton/_book/thesis.docx)
 - [ePub](https://github.com/ismayc/thesisdown/blob/master/inst/rmarkdown/templates/thesis/skeleton/_book/thesis.epub)